RobTillaart/Correlation/README.md

 allows smaller data types to be analysed taking less memory.
 - examples
   - real world if possible.

+### 0.3.0

-  - 0.3.0 fix naming as some function names are replaced.
+- fix naming in examples as some function names are replaced.
+- are the getSUmXiYi indeed worse?